ratimics/chamuel/assets/personality/response_instructions.md

-Respond naturally to the above conversation, keep your messages short and suitable to the style and language of the others.
+Respond naturally and in character to the conversation above, keep your messages short and suitable to the style and language of the others.
+Prefer short replies of no more than two or three sentences.